 Caroline Sommerich and Stephen Lavender, Ohio State University

 For questions regarding the program, please contact the MHI Vice President of Educational & Technical Services, and CICMHE Managing Director, (Mike Ogle.

 CICMHE developed the bi-annual Outstanding Material Handling Logistics Content Award to recognize outstanding material handling related content created in the two immediately preceding calendar years.
 The competition is open to any organization or individual that has created content deemed to make a strong contribution to the materials handling and logistics industry.

 The word content includes white papers, articles, case studies, videos, interactive CDs, and any other form or media that presents material handling related information.
 A mix of academic and industry judges evaluate the contributions based on educational value, clarity of presentation, and contribution to the material handling industry.

-The College Industry Council on Material Handling Education (CICMHE) and MHI—The Industry That Makes Supply Chains Work are interested in recognizing excellent material handling, logistics, and supply chain related content published in the last two calendar years (January 1, 2011 - December 31, 2012).
+The College Industry Council on Material Handling Education (CICMHE) and MHI—The Industry That Makes Supply Chains Work are interested in recognizing excellent material handling, logistics, and supply chain related content published in the last three calendar years (January 1, 2011 - December 31, 2013).
 We are seeking submissions from material handling suppliers, consultants, the trade press and others in the industry.

 Judging and Recognition

-Top content will be recognized, with the winning content's author (or other company representative) invited to attend the 2013 MHI Annual Meeting in Orlando, Florida to accept the award.
+Top content will be recognized, with the winning content's author (or other company representative) invited to attend the 2014 MHI Annual Conference in San Diego, CA to accept the award.
 In addition, the winning team will be recognized in MHI Solutions magazine.